 A key feature of the cemetery is the co-location of the Glennville Veterans Service Office in the Administration Building and Visitor Center.
 This office provides assistance to veterans and their families with applications for veterans benefits and claims.
 The office provides service to veterans and their families in Bryan, Liberty, Long, Tattnall, and Wayne counties.

 For Memorial Day and Veterans Day, Boy Scout Troop 929 placed U.S. flags at the grave sites of the veterans interred in the cemetery.
-In December, the Bonaventure Children of the American Revolution Society sponsored a Wreaths Across America ceremony to place wreaths at all the interment sites in the cemetery.
+In December, the Bonaventure Children of the American Revolution Society, along with the Glennville Faith Riders, and other civic groups sponsored a Wreaths Across America ceremony to place wreaths at all the interment sites in the cemetery.
 The Air Force JROTC of Effingham County High School took part in the ceremony and provided the color guard.
 Stephanie Lawless, director of the Toombs County High School Band, performed “Taps.”
-Also involved in the ceremony were members of the Brunswick Civil Air Patrol and area Boy Scouts.
-A crowd of around 200 people attended the ceremony and then helped place wreaths at the graves.
+A crowd of over 400 people attended the ceremony and then helped place wreaths at the graves.

-Cemetery staff members remain active in the local community by meeting frequently with business groups, veterans organizations, and other various groups.
+Cemetery staff members remain active in the local community by meeting frequently with civic groups, veterans organizations, and other various groups.